allen-munsch/mosaic/README.md

 Takes queries, searches across SQLite database shards, returns ranked results.

 Each shard = immutable SQLite file with documents, vectors, and PageRank scores.

+This is a system for performing semantic search across many distributed chunks of data (shards) using embedding-based vector search (via sqlite-vss) and then ranking the results.

+All in a federated/distributed way, inspired by scalable distributed systems like Riak.

 ## Services